-- The following provisions shall apply to utility passthroughs where the notice of rent - increase for the utility passthrough was served after November 1, 2004: - 28
+The following provisions shall apply to utility passthroughs where the notice of rent increase for the utility passthrough was served after November 1, 2004:

-San Francisco Residential Rent Stabilization and Arbitration Board Rules and Regulations 1 2 unit occupied by the tenant and/or to the common areas of the property in which the unit is 3 located, and seeks to recover the increase in the cost of these utilities from the tenant, the 4 landlord may pass through the increased costs of the utilities between the "base year" and the 5 comparison year, as set forth below.
-6 (b) Determination of Initial "Base Year" , (i) For all tenancies existing on December 31, 2003, the initial "base year" for purposes of this section shall be calendar year 2002 with the following exception: (A) For utility passthrough petitions filed prior to January 1, 2009, where a utility passthrough was in effect for a tenancy on November 1, 2004, the landlord could elect to use calendar year 2002 as the initial "base year" or elect to continue to use the earlier "base year", provided that the landlord petitioned the Board for approval of the earlier "base year" and the Board determined that the earlier "base year" was proper under Section 4.11 of 5 these Rules.
-(B) For utility passthrough petitions and Utility Passthrough Calculation 5 Worksheets filed on or after January 1, 2009, the initial "base year" for all tenancies with an , approved earlier "base year" shall be calendar year 2003. (ii) For all new tenancies commencing after December 31, 2003, the initial "base year" shall be the calendar year immediately preceding the year of the inception of the tenancy. (iii) A landlord may petition the Board for approval of an alternate "base year" if the landlord became an owner of record after December 31, 2002 and demonstrates a good faith, but unsuccessful, effort to obtain the utility bills from the former landlord and/or the utility company that are necessary to establish the "base-year" utility costs required by subsections + (b)(i) or (b)(ii).
-The Board will not approve an alternate "base year" that creates exaggerated 5 results unless the proposed alternate "base year" coincides with the landlord's first full calendar , year of ownership. (c) Subsequent Adjustments to Initial "Base Year" Different tenants in the same property may have different initial "base years" depending Part VI - Page 29 on when they moved into the property or whether the Board has approved use of an earlier "base year" pursuant to subsection (b)(i) above or use of an alternate "base year" pursuant to subsection (b)(iii) above.
+(a) Where a landlord pays for gas, electricity and/or steam provided directly to the unit occupied by the tenant and/or to the common areas of the property in which the unit is located, and seeks to recover the increase in the cost of these utilities from the tenant, the landlord may pass through the increased costs of the utilities between the "base year" and the comparison year, as set forth below.

+(b) Determination of Initial "Base Year"

+- (i) For all tenancies existing on December 31, 2003, the initial "base year" for purposes of this section shall be calendar year 2002 with the following exception: - (A) For utility passthrough petitions filed prior to January 1, 2009, where a utility passthrough was in effect for a tenancy on November 1, 2004, the landlord could elect to use calendar year 2002 as the initial "base year" or elect to continue to use the earlier "base year", provided that the landlord petitioned the Board for approval of the earlier "base year" and the Board determined that the earlier "base year" was proper under Section 4.11 of these Rules. - (B) For utility passthrough petitions and Utility Passthrough Calculation Worksheets filed on or after January 1, 2009, the initial "base year" for all tenancies with an approved earlier "base year" shall be calendar year 2003. - (ii) For all new tenancies commencing after December 31, 2003, the initial "base year" shall be the calendar year immediately preceding the year of the inception of the tenancy. - (iii) A landlord may petition the Board for approval of an alternate "base year" if the landlord became an owner of record after December 31, 2002 and demonstrates a good faith, but unsuccessful, effort to obtain the utility bills from the former landlord and/or the utility company that are necessary to establish the "base-year" utility costs required by subsections (b)(i) or (b)(ii).
+The Board will not approve an alternate "base year" that creates exaggerated results unless the proposed alternate "base year" coincides with the landlord's first full calendar year of ownership. - (c) Subsequent Adjustments to Initial "Base Year"

+Different tenants in the same property may have different initial "base years" depending on when they moved into the property or whether the Board has approved use of an earlier "base year" pursuant to subsection (b)(i) above or use of an alternate "base year" pursuant to subsection (b)(iii) above.
 The initial "base year" utility costs shall be adjusted every five years as follows: